devxoul/RxTodo/README.md

 Contribution
 ------------

-Discussion and pull requests are welcomed 💖
+Discussion and pull requests are welcomed 💖 Correcting English grammar is welcomed, too.

 License